joseiedo/search-bar/README.md

-### Made with react and styled-components. [deploy](https://capable-fox-d32986.netlify.app/)
+### Made with react and styled-components.
+Used regex and normalize. [deploy](https://capable-fox-d32986.netlify.app/)

-All the cities you can search for are in this array.
+All the cities you can search for are in this array. <br>
 Todas cidades que você pode pesquisar para testes, são essas do array.

 ```js
  const cities = [